EL34 vs 6CA7: Spoiler alert: there’s not much difference and they are, indeed, completely interchangeable.

 The EL34 Fig 1) tube came first, and it was designed in the 1950s by the European company Mullard.
 Two EL34 vacuum tubes are capable of producing 90 watts of power under ideal circumstances.
 As a result, high-gain output made them very popular for use in guitar amplifiers, and they remain so today.

-EL34s are said to have a “British Sound,” and this can be heard by listening to British amps such as Marshall, Hiwatt, Orange, Vox, etc. or by listening to well-known players such as Jimi Hendrix, Eddie Van Halen, and Jeff Beck, who use these amps.
+EL34s are said to have a “British Sound,” and this can be heard by listening to British amps such as Marshall, Hiwatt, Orange, Vox, etc. You can also try listening to well-known players such as Jimi Hendrix, Eddie Van Halen, and Jeff Beck.

 Once the EL34 became popular in England, the American company Sylvania quickly released the 6CA7 vacuum tube (Fig 2).
 The 6CA7 is meant to be a replacement for the EL34, but it is an original design that imparts its influence on the resulting tone of the amplifier and is similar in sound to the 6L6 vacuum tube.

-Amplifiers that use the 6CA7 tube are said to have an “American Sound,” and this can be heard by listening to American amps such as Fender, or by listening to players such as Eric Clapton, David Gilmour, and Jack White, who use these amps.
+Amplifiers that use the 6CA7 tube are said to have an “American Sound.”
+This can be heard by listening to American amps such as Fender, or players such as Eric Clapton, David Gilmour, and Jack White, who use these amps.

-With the introduction of the transistor, the popularity of tubes began to wane, and many companies decided to combine the EL34 and the 6CA7 into a single design, and from that point on it has been possible to purchase an EL34/6CA7 tube.
+With the introduction of the transistor, the popularity of tubes began to wane, and many companies decided to combine the EL34 and the 6CA7 into a single design.
+From that point on, it has been possible to purchase an EL34/6CA7 tube.

-Despite its many years of success, the transistor has not yet been able to compete with the sound of tubes in guitar amplification, so vacuum tubes have remained in demand and many companies have gone back to building the original EL34 and 6CA7 vacuum tube designs.
+Despite its years of success, the transistor has not been able to compete with the sound of tubes.
+So, vacuum tubes have remained in demand and many companies have gone back to building the original EL34 and 6CA7 vacuum tube designs.